zhaoxuejun92/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Ph.D. in Supply Chain & Operations Management
+role: Assistant Professor in Business Information System and Operation Management, UNC Charlotte

 # Organizations/Affiliations to show in About widget
 organizations: